North East Surnames: Carlisle to Cruddas

 The Charlston and Chorlton surnames

 The similar sounding but relatively rare surnames Charlston and Charleston are both found in Lancashire in the 1881 census.
 There were 75 Charlstons with only Lancashire (56) having significant numbers.
 Similarly of the 206 Charlestons (with an ‘e’) there were 41 in Lancashire; 22 in Cheshire and 79 people of this name in Scotland.
-However, there were also 40 with this name in the counties Devon and Cornwall with the remainder mostly found in the south east.
+However, there were also 40 with this name in the counties of Devon and Cornwall with the remainder mostly found in the South East.

 Another surname, Chorlton consisted of 973 individuals in Great Britain in 1881.
 Of these, there were 630 in Lancashire and 236 in Cheshire.
 This is very likely from the nearby Chorlton-cum-Hardy or Chorlton on Medlock in the Manchester area, unless the surname Charlton has been changed at some point due to local pronunciation from association with these familiar places.